Mahram and Non mahram

 The Importance of Boundaries and Guidelines

 Islam places great emphasis on maintaining clear boundaries between forbidden and not-forbidden individuals.
 These guidelines are designed to preserve modesty, respect, and moral integrity within the community.
-By adhering to these rules, Muslims can ensure that their interactions are appropriate and reflective of their faith.
+By following these rules, Muslims can ensure that their interactions are appropriate and reflective of their faith.

 The boundaries set by Islam are not meant to create division but to foster a respectful and dignified environment.
 They help prevent situations that may lead to temptation or inappropriate behavior, thereby protecting the sanctity of interpersonal relationships.
 Understanding and applying these guidelines is a testament to one’s commitment to Islamic values and principles.